cue-unity/unity/README.md

 * with all files in the test script archive expand to `$WORK`
 * with an initial working directory of `$WORK/repo/path/to/module` for convenience

-Hence the above example test script makes a copy of `unity-example` available at `$WORK/repo`.
-The script has an initial working directory of `$WORK/repo`, because the `unity-example` CUE module is defined at the root of that project repository.
+Hence the above example test script makes a copy of `cue-unity/example` available at `$WORK/repo`.
+The script has an initial working directory of `$WORK/repo`, because the `cue-unity/example` CUE module is defined at the root of that project repository.
 Therefore, the script runs `cue eval ./...` in the context of a copy of the CUE module under test.
 The golden file `stdout.golden` is extracted to `$WORK`, hence the comparison `cmp stdout $WORK/stdout.golden` needs to specify the full path to `stdout.golden` because the working directory is `$WORK/repo`.

-Here is the output from running `unity` within the `unity-example` project:
+Here is the output from running `unity` within the `cue-unity/example` project:

 ```
-$ go run github.com/cue-lang/unity/cmd/unity test --verbose commit:91abe0de26571ef337559580442f990ded0b32f9
+$ go run github.com/cue-unity/unity/cmd/unity test --verbose commit:91abe0de26571ef337559580442f990ded0b32f9
 --- PASS: eval/go.mod

         WORK=$WORK